51nb/miox/README.md

 ## Installation

-Miox is available as the react package on [npm](https://www.npmjs.com/).
+Miox is available as the miox package on [npm](https://www.npmjs.com/).

 We provide a scaffold to facilitate the installation of the project.
 Once the project is installed, you can start writing business logic.